bomonike/bomonike.github.io/learn-chinese.md

 Due to historical geographical limits to transportation back in the day,
 <a target="_blank" href="https://www.youtube.com/watch?v=csmXX1elkwI">VIDEO</a>: There are 300+ dialects of the Chinese language.

-The Han people constitute more than 90% of the population of China.
-They call their language 汉语 Hànyǔ (in <a href="#Pinyin">Pinyin</a>).
-The government in China standardized to Mandarin or Pǔtōnghuà (普通话, ‘common speech’).
+The language 汉语 Hànyǔ ("Mandarin") is spoken by more than 90% of the population of China.
+It's the Pǔtōnghuà (普通话, ‘common speech’) the government in China standardized in the rest of the country.

 Mainland China uses simplified Mandarin.<br />
 Taiwan uses traditional Mandarin.